-A longer term organic farmer in the Goondiwindi region Eric grows organic barley and Grade A certified organic KAMUT® brand khorasan wheat for us.
-Khorasan is an ancient wheat, however only the KAMUT® brand of khorasan is guaranteed to be always grown certified organic, never hybridized or genetically modified.
-Kialla has the exclusive Australian license to supply real KAMUT® khorasan wheat, as other khorasan wheats are often hybridised.
+A longer term organic farmer in the Goondiwindi region Eric grows organic barley, White French Millet and Grade A certified organic KAMUT® brand Khorasan wheat for us.
+Khorasan is an ancient wheat, however, only the KAMUT® brand of Khorasan is guaranteed to be always grown certified organic, never hybridized or genetically modified.
+Kialla has the exclusive Australian license to supply real KAMUT® Khorasan wheat, as other Khorasan wheats are often hybridised.
 Eric is one of the farmers we contract to grow it for the Australian market.

 More recently Eric has expanded his operations to include another property in the Yelarbon district, not far from his first farm at Goondiwindi.
 This new farm is currently in conversion to organic – a stamp of faith in the organic farming industry.
 “In-conversion” means that he is currently changing more country over to grow organic crops.
 This is good news for us as it means more organic produce is available closer to our mill.

-The Yelarbon property has irrigation capacity which will ensure we have more reliable grain supplies, as the crops will not be as susceptible to drought.
+The Yelarbon property has irrigation capacity which will ensure we have more reliable grain supplies, since the crops will not be as susceptible to drought.

 Eric, also operates a composting business which keeps him busy when not managing the farming operations on the 2 properties.
 The compost also supplies good nutrition for the organic soil on his farms.